stomp-js/stomp-js.github.io/index.md

 ## Other topics

-- Read the [FAQs], these cover quite varied topics.
+- Read the [FAQs].
+These cover varied topics.
 - List of [Pollyfills] - you may need for some environments.
 - Set of additional notes for using these libraries with [SockJS].
-- One of my favourites, but not widely used, special support for [Remote Procedure Calls].
+- One of my favorites, but not widely used, exceptional support for [Remote Procedure Calls].
 - An article devoted to specific issues posed by [React Native].